opendocsg/slw-judgments-backfill/2008_SGHC_186/report.md

 28     This rigidity under the SIAC Rules of 1997 was mitigated by Rule 5.1 of the existing Rules.
 However, the discretion conferred on the Registrar of the SIAC was not meant to override the parties’ agreement on a sole arbitrator.
 The wording of Rule 5.1 does not support the innovative approach advocated by the plaintiff.

 29     The defendant argues that party autonomy is fundamental in arbitration.
-As Judith Prakash J said in Bovis Lend Lease Pte Ltd v Jay-Tech Marine & Projects Pte Ltd and Anor [2005] SGHC 91 at [18]:
+As Judith Prakash J said in Bovis Lend Lease Pte Ltd v Jay-Tech Marine & Projects Pte Ltd and Anor <span class="citation">[2005] SGHC 91</span> at [18]:

  One of the most important principles in arbitration law is that of party autonomy.
-This is not only reflected in s 23 of the Act but has also been recognised by this court in Jurong Engineering Ltd v Black & Veatch Singapore Pte Ltd [2004] 1 SLR 333.
+This is not only reflected in s 23 of the Act but has also been recognised by this court in Jurong Engineering Ltd v Black & Veatch Singapore Pte Ltd <span class="citation">[2004] 1 SLR 333</span>.
 Party autonomy means that the parties are free to decide how their arbitral tribunal is to be constituted and how the arbitration proper is to be conducted.
 In this case Bovis and Jay-Tech Marine were free to select and agree to the role to be played by the SIAC – whether as appointing authority, account holder, administrator or rule provider. ...

 30     The general principle that institutional rules only apply subject to the terms of the parties’ arbitration agreement also militates against any suggestion that Rule 5.1 was intended to override the express choice of a single arbitrator.
 An institutional rule that is inconsistent with the parties’ agreement will not be enforced (see _PT Tugu Pratama Indonesia_ at [20] above).